TheCommsChannel/instructions/digipeater-walkthrough.md

-# Building your own Digipeater with Le Potato or Raspberry Pi - Video 1 Instructions
+# Building your own Digipeater with Le Potato or Raspberry Pi
 This is a set of instructions to follow to build your own digipeater using the Libre Computer "Le Potato" device that is similar to a Raspberry Pi.
 This section is the follow along for video number one of the series.

 ## Prep